ToniWonKanobi/theoveranalyzed.net/posts/2015/12/3/how-to-force-spotlight-to-index-markdown-files-in-el-capitan.md

 Title: How to Force Spotlight to Index Markdown Files in El Capitan
 Date: 2015-12-03 13:53
 Description: This has been bothering me for months.
-Tags: Best Of, Power User, Spotlight
+Tags: Power User, Spotlight, Popular
 Image: https://d.pr/i/16cND+

 ![This was the key][1]